July 21, 1999: The iBook, Apple’s colorful clamshell laptop that’s a hybrid of the iMac and the PowerBook, arrives and launches a Wi-Fi revolution.

-Visually, the iBook resembled a continuation of the “lickable” aesthetic of the iMac G3.
-It came in a range of bright translucent colors and a curvy design, with a rubberized texture that made people want to reach out and touch it.
+Visually, the iBook resembled a continuation of the “lickable” aesthetic of the colorful iMac G3, which launched a year earlier.
+The iMac G3 came in a range of bright, translucent colors, with a curvy design and a rubberized texture that made people want to reach out and touch it.

 Also like the iMac, it ditched the floppy drive.
 To take advantage of the AirPort card, the iBook included a custom internal slot and built-in antennas.
 In addition, it was Apple’s first Mac to use the company’s “Unified Logic Board Architecture”, which compressed the machine’s core features into two chips, alongside AGP and Ultra DMA support.

-The $1,599 iBook was a big hit with consumers immediately.
-After the mess that had been Apple’s laptop line for much of the 1990s — when Performa, Quadra, LC, Power Macintosh and PowerBook models offered a bewildering number of options for new customers.
+The $1,599 iBook became a big hit with consumers immediately.
+Apple’s laptop line had been a mess for much of the 1990s, with Performa, Quadra, LC, Power Macintosh and PowerBook models offering a bewildering number of options for new customers.

-While the design was superseded by the more serious-looking white polycarbonate iBook in 2001, the colorful “clamshell” version (dubbed “Barbie’s toilet seat” by some critics at the time) was an important step in Apple’s development.
-Its design was a great piece of marketing for Apple, while its fun aesthetic made what was then still thought of as a niche computer company look welcoming and friendly.
+The colorful clamshell design (dubbed “Barbie’s toilet seat” by some critics at the time) was superseded by the more serious-looking white polycarbonate iBook in 2001.
+However, the colorful laptop marked an important step in Apple’s development.
+Its design served as a great piece of marketing for Cupertino.
+And its whimsical design made Apple — still thought of as a niche computer company at the time — look welcoming and friendly.

 Did you own a 1999-era iBook?
 What was the first Apple laptop you did own?
 Leave your comments and reminiscences below.